sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 - TODO: ???
 WHY IS THE RESULT SHOWING DOCS WITH `completed: true` ???
 - TODO: The `value: null` property is back!?
 It was replaced with `row: null` when we called `db.query` with `{key: true}` ??
 - TODO: Why does the call `const queryResult = await db.query('title', {prefix: 'My'});` return no results?
 Shouldn't it return all documents where the value of `title` key starts with `My` i.e. all the documents in the current database, since all their titles start with "My " ?
 It seems I'm misunderstanding how the "prefix" works in the query options object?
-- TODO: The official docs say that the query options object can have `{ limit: 10, startkey: lastKey }` however, they type declaration of `QueryOpts` in `src/types.ts` does not mention any `startkey` property and the TypeScript complier also complains when it is included in the query options object.
+- TODO: The official docs section on [Pagination](https://use-fireproof.com/docs/guides/custom_queries#pagination) mentions that the query options object can have `{ limit: 10, startkey: lastKey }` however, the type declaration of `QueryOpts` in `src/types.ts` does not mention any `startkey` property and the TypeScript complier also complains when it is included in the query options object.
 It seems that `startkey` is not a valid member of the query options object.
 Not sure how it works and what the `lastKey` mentioned in the documentation is.
 Note that `limit: Num` property seems to have the intended effect of only showing Num results (but not clear what order those Num results are in, if no `descending` option is specified.
 Might be whatever the default value of `descending` is..)
 - If you pass `includeDocs: false` in the query options, the returned results objects will not have the `doc`  property.
 Only the `key`, `id`,  and the `row: null` or `value: null` properties will be present.
 - TODO: What does the `emit()` function which seems like it **should** be passed as the second argument to the `MapFn()` function do?
 Where is it defined?
 The source seems to indicate that the `emit` function returns a `void`.
 So how does it have any impact?
-The code shown in the official 'Querying data' guide under Section "Filtering and Transformation" does _not_ work, because the Typescript compiler correctly complains that the `emit` function is not defined.
+The code shown in the official 'Querying data' guide under Section [Filtering and Transformation](https://use-fireproof.com/docs/guides/custom_queries#filtering-and-transformation) does _not_ work, because the Typescript compiler correctly complains that the `emit` function is not defined.
   - `type EmitFn = (k: IndexKeyType, v?: DocFragment) => void;`
   - `export type MapFn<T extends DocTypes> = (doc: DocWithId<T>, emit: EmitFn) => DocFragment | unknown;`
   - How does this work?
 It seems that `emit: EmitFn` is not an optional argument.
 But the official docs don't show any examples of emit being passed as an argument to MapFn.
 The docs only show MapFn as an arrow function that takes a single input which is `doc: DocWithId<t>`.
   - Even if I define `function myEmitFn (k: IndexKeyType, v?: DocFragment): void {//code that does something with k and v}`, what impact will it have when passed as argument to a MapFn, since it returns a `void` (unless it has some side-effects?)?
-How does the code in the official 'Querying data' guide in the section 'Map Function Queries' work?
+How does the code in the official 'Querying data' guide in the section [Map Function Queries](https://use-fireproof.com/docs/guides/custom_queries#map-function-queries) work?
 What does `emit(doc.listId, doc)` do?
 Where is the code of this emit() function?
 - TODO: What value should the MapFn return?
 How is that return value supposed to be used?
-It _seems_ like it takes one argument which is each doc in the database, and then it should(?) return a key or an array of keys from the doc?
+It _seems_ like MapFn takes one argument which is each doc in the database, and then it should(?) return a key or an array of keys from the doc?
   - It seems that `const queryResult = await db.query((doc: TodoItem) => { return doc.title});` is the same as `const queryResult = await db.query('title');`.
 Is this correct?
   - `const queryResult = await db.query((doc: TodoItem) => { return [doc.title, doc.completed]});` returns results where e.g. `"key": ["My first todo item", false]`.
 So it does seem that the return value of MapFn (at least when it takes just a single `doc: DocWithId<t>` argument) should be the "key" whose values should be filtered by the query options object?
 Is this correct?